nvstrien/wpf-docs/wpf/DataGrid/Selection.md

 # Selection in WPF DataGrid (SfDataGrid)

 [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid) allows you to select one or more rows or cells.
-For selecting specific row or group of rows you have to set [SelectionUnit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionUnit) as [Row](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html) and for selecting a specific cell or group of cells you have to set  `SelectionUnit` as [Cell](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html) or [Any](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html).
-In [SelectionUnit.Any](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html) option you can select the row by clicking on row header.
+For selecting a specific row or group of rows, you have to set [SelectionUnit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SelectionUnit) to [Row](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html).
+For selecting a specific cell or group of cells you have to set  `SelectionUnit` to [Cell](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html) or [Any](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html).
+By activating the [SelectionUnit.Any](http://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSelectionUnit.html) option, you can select a row by clicking the row header.

 ### Current Cell Navigation